mia-platform/distribution/modules/ingress/traefik/README.md

 The module will install the deployment, ingress class, and will add the correct permissions to operate on the installed CRDs for the builtin `admin`, `edit` and `view` ClusterRoles.

-The NetworkPolicy applied to the traefik workload will explicity deny exposing services that will run in the following namespaces for added security:
+The NetworkPolicy applied to the traefik workload will explicitly deny exposing services that will run in the following namespaces for added security:

 - `default`